Goalkeepers: Keylor Navas (Levante), Patrick Pemberton (Alajuelense) Daniel Cambronero (Herediano).

 He has fashioned a distinctive, solid and progressive young team ahead of next summer’s showpiece.
 But for all their defensive qualities, Costa Rica must find a goal scoring touch if they are to match their sterling effort from 1990.

-If the elusive Brian Ruiz and dynamic Joel Campbell are at their best, they could shock a few.
+If the elusive Bryan Ruiz and dynamic Joel Campbell are at their best, they could shock a few.
+In Keylor Navas, they also have one of the most underrated goalkeepers in La Liga.

 Key Player – Bryan Ruiz